SirZenith/mongosh.nvim/README.md

 You can:

+- Connect to database with authentication.
-- List available databases and collections on a host.
+- List available databases and collections for current connection.
 - Execute script in buffer.
 - Make query by buffer content.
 - Edit document by buffer content.